lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### All-1 SCHC ACK {#All1ACK}

-The format of a SCHC ACK that follows the transmission of the last SCHC Fragments of a SCHC Packet is shown in {{Fig-All1-ACK-Format}}.
+The format of a SCHC ACK that follows the transmission of the last SCHC Fragment of a SCHC Packet MUST obey the format shown in {{Fig-All1-ACK-Format}}.
 The W field is optional.
 Its presence is specified by each SCHC F/R mode.

 ~~~~